IQSS/dataverse-frontend/docs/streaming-zip-download.md

 Mobile is a product decision rather than a capability one, which is why the cap holds even where the service worker works.

+The over-cap message distinguishes a browser that cannot stream at all, which is told which browsers can, from a browser that could but is on a page without a usable worker, which is not told to switch to the browser it is already using.